Steiner Cut Dominants: At most five terminals

 according to Lemma~\ref{lem:bound}, i.e., every terminal singleton defines a root.
 We conclude the proof by enumerating the graphs that remain to be considered and derive a specific contradiction for each of them.

 \paragraph{Case (6):} $\tau = 5$, $n=6$, $m=8$

-Among the cycles that contain the non-terminal node $v \in V(G)\setminus T$, we chose one, say $C$, of maximal length as the initial cycle of an ear decomposition of $G$.
-Again, $C$ is not a Hamiltonian cycle (since the two edges in $E(G)\setminus C$ would both be incident to the non-terminal node of degree four, thus they would not cross w.r.t. $C$, contradicting Lemma~\ref{lem:Hamiltonian_cycle}).
+Among the cycles that contain the non-terminal node $v \in V(G)\setminus T$, we choose one, say $C$, of maximal length as the initial cycle of an ear decomposition of $G$.
+If the cycle $C$ is Hamiltonian, then $G$ consists of $C$ and two more edges $e_1$ and $e_2$ that share the non-terminal node.
+For every root $\delta(S)$ both $S$ and its complement induce connected subgraphs of $G$ (see Proposition~\ref{prop:facets_first_properties}).
+This implies $|\delta(S) \cap C| = 2$ for every root.
+Hence the facet defined by $(G,T)$ and $c$ is contained in the facet defined by $x(C)\ge 2$, which contradicts the fact $c(e_1),c(e_2) > 0$.

 Therefore, we have $|C|\le 5$.
-From the maximality property of $C$ we find $|C|\ge 4$.
+From the maximality property of $C$ we find $|C|\ge 4$ (as adding an ear to a triangle creates a cycle of length at least four).
 In case of $|C|=4$, again due to the maximality property of $C$, $G$ must be the graph $G_1$, and if we have $|C|=5$, then $G$ must be one of the graphs $G_2$ and $G_3$ (see Fig.~\ref{fig:C}).

 Using~\eqref{eq:tightnessInCases}, we find that for each of the three graphs